v1k0d3n/fansikube/README.md

 Please refer to the "Current State" section near the bottom of this README for information on where things stand currently with this repository.
 Also, check out the post installation tasks for the various SDN environments, especially if this is new these types of deployments are new to you.
 I plan on making them very helpful as this repository matures.

+The goal is to produce extremely flexible Kubernetes deployments with the least amount of prerequisites.
+In reality, you can either install the minimal set of prerequisites on your deployment host, or use a Docker container as your deployment host (which you can destroy after your deployment):

+**Docker Container Method**
+ * `docker run -dit --name <custom_name> quay.io/v1k0d3n/fed-dev /bin/bash`
+ * `docker exec -it <container_id> bash`

+**Installing Prerequisites**
+ * Openstack CLI Tools
+ * Ansible

 ****

 ####Preparation: